-During the development, with a fast compiler, JIT compilation is performed and when the app is ready for release and deployment, it is compiled AOT.
-The two most crucial aspects can be achieved with the help of Dart- superior and rapid development cycles and quick and fast Execution and startup times.
+During the development, Dart performs JIT compilation with its fast compiler.
+Besides, when the app is ready for release and deployment, it is compiled AOT.
+Dart helps achieve the two most crucial aspects- 1) superior and rapid development cycles; 2) quick and fast Execution and startup times.

 It is a standalone and highly effective virtual machine that uses Dart language as its intermediate language and acts as an interpreter.
-Also, Dart can be compiled and transpiled into other languages too.
-It is not just flexible and versatile, but extremely fast too.
+Also, you can compile and transpile Dart into other languages too.
+It is not just flexible and versatile but extremely fast too.

-Additionally, Dart has the potential to prevent jank that can be caused because of a variety of reasons.
-The predictableness of Dart gives you better control over the application and you can easily avoid Janks in the Flutter code.
+Additionally, Dart has the potential to prevent jank, caused because of a variety of reasons.
+The predictableness of Dart gives you better control over the application.
+So, you can easily avoid Janks in the Flutter code.

 Because Dart’s layout is easy to read and visualize, Flutter doesn’t require a separate language for its layout, like XML.
 Flutter also has advanced tooling as everything is in one language and in one place.